ms609/pandocker/README.md

 # pandocker

-Docker image for pandoc 2.18 with xelatex and citeproc plugins
+Docker image for pandoc 2.18 with xelatex and citeproc plugins.
+Renders markdown files to pdf and docx, using a docx template file for styles.

 # Usage

+Create a file `.github/workflows/render-pandoc.yml`:

 ```yml
 name: pandoc